yedivanseven/Bayesian/README.md

 + `graphviz 2.38`

 ### 2. Linear Regression
-In this notebook, Monte-Carlo results are critically examined and compared to the known analytic solution for the Gauss - inverse gamma Model.
+In this notebook, Monte-Carlo results are critically examined and compared to the known analytic solution for the Gauss - InverseGamma Model.

 #### Specific dependendencies
 This notebook still runs on